 What do you get in Aldis?
 One savvy shopper shares her best finds.

 They have amazing specials.
-The week my daughter got engaged, mangos were 49 cents and pineapples were 99 cents.
+The week my daughter got engaged, mangoes were 49 cents and pineapples were 99 cents.
 Perfect, we had great fruit for the vort.
-Bags of iceberg lettuce (with a Star-K hechsher) are between 69 and 99 cent.
-Can’t be beat.
+Bags of iceberg lettuce (with a Star-K hechsher) are between 69 and 99 cents.
+Can’t be beaten.

 Summertime and BBQ Season

 Sugar cones are 1.19; sliced pickles 1.29; a 20-ounce container of mustard is 59 cents.
 You can find olives, watermelon, dips like chummus, guacamole, frozen fruit bars at super low prices.
 Frozen french fries and potato puffs are priced at $1.65.
 And that pizza dough for less than a dollar!